Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get the details of a specified Directory Service block number.
+Returns the details of a specified Directory Service block number.

 ### HTTP Request